* Dollar index recovers from five-week low

 meeting and the jobs number, so I think we're going to tread

 water here until that."

-global day's session high, as was the FTSEurofirst 300
+it remained off the global day's session high, while the

-index of top European shares, which closed little changed.
+FTSEurofirst 300 index of top European shares closed

 Shares of potash producers and related agriculture companies

 were volatile after Russia's Uralkali dismantled one

 of the world's largest potash partnerships by pulling out of a